Mustafa-Vienna/pp1-kids-art-club/README.md

 ### Code Used

 - **Navigation Bar & Gallery page structures**: Code used from Love running Project Challenge.
-- **Signup Form with Validation**: Code modified from [Stackoverflow](https://stackoverflow.com/questions/76068289/how-do-i-only-allow-the-user-to-type-alpha-characters-in-html-text-input)
-- **Other Code**: Borrowed and modified from students project, w3schools, stackoverflow.
+- **Validation for the Signup Form**: The validation is inspired from [Stackoverflow](https://stackoverflow.com/questions/76068289/how-do-i-only-allow-the-user-to-type-alpha-characters-in-html-text-input)

 #### Assistance

 - **ChatGPT**: Used for understanding CSS code, troubleshooting, and improving my English writing skills, particularly for crafting the README file.

 #### Youtube channels

+I found the following Youtube channels very helpful in understanding the concepts of CSS and HTML:

 - [Dave Gray](https://www.youtube.com/@DaveGrayTeachesCode)
 - [Bro Code](https://www.youtube.com/@BroCodez)